 By default, all of the jobs listed above are registered to a single instance of the

 worker service.
-For Sourcegraph instances operating over large data (e.g., a high number of repositories, large monorepos, high commit frequency, or regular precise code intelligence index uploads), a single
+For Sourcegraph instances operating over large data (e.g., a high number of repositories, large monorepos, high commit frequency, or regular code graph data uploads), a single

 worker instance may experience low throughput or stability issues.

 There are several strategies for improving throughput and stability of the

 1. Scale vertically

 worker service vertically by increasing resources for the service container.
 Increase the CPU allocation when the service appears CPU-bound and increase the memory allocation when the service consistently uses the majority of its memory allocation or suffers from out-of-memory errors.